 And not only did he do it once, he spent precisely 54 minutes climbing in and out at least 25 times at bedtime.
 Then as well as climbing INTO his twin brothers’ cot bed to jump on him, he’d run up and down the landing laughing uncontrollably.
 He was so proud of himself.
 (And actually it would have been cute, had I not been solo parenting all week and patience was wearing RATHER thin).

 I put him back countless times.
 Just for him to climb out again the second I turned my back.
+How the hell do you stop children getting out of bed at night?
 I changed tact and started ignoring him, hoping that without a reaction, he’d get bored and take himself back to bed himself.
 I wasn’t even worried about him hurting himself, he was a pro at getting in and out safely.

 Nobody was impressed with the bedtime antics – except the twins